 The xml lines above can be translated as: the grid_A composed of an axis_A that is defined somewhere else before.
 More precisely, the grid grid_A is constituted of a "unknown id" axis which has inherited all attributes (and their values) from axis A (name, long name, i index, j index, ... etc).

 6.1.2 Advanced configuration

-Like domain, there are several transformation which can be defined with configuration file.
-All transformations on an axis have form ${a}$ axis.
+Like domain, transformation which can be defined inside an axis.
+All transformations on an axis have form axis.
+See Chapter 8 for more details.